ryanisaacg/dotfiles/README.md

-`toolbox/` is for storing configs that are widely portable across any Unix `workshop/` is for storing my idiosyncratic way of using a computer
+These are my home dotfiles, for using a computer I can configure and install software to